lavhimself8/loginsystem/README.md

-# StylishLogin - A Modern PHP Login System
+# LoginSystem - A Modern PHP Login System

-Welcome to StylishLogin, your stylish and secure PHP-based login system designed to authenticate users and protect access to your application.
+Welcome to Loginsystem,stylish and secure PHP-based login system designed to authenticate users and protect access to your application.
 With a sleek interface built using Bootstrap and robust backend functionality powered by PHP and MySQL, StylishLogin offers a seamless login experience for your users.

 ## Features